ZijieJin/scFusion/README.md

 ## Software Prerequisite

 The software below should be in your PATH.
+(They can all be installed by conda and pip)

 - [STAR](https://github.com/alexdobin/STAR) >= 2.7.2d (tested on 2.7.2d and 2.7.8a)
 - samtools (tested on version 1.10)